ideal-lab5/idn-docs/docs/getting_started/quick_start.md

 ### **For Cross-Chain ink!
 Smart Contracts**

-**Best for dApp developers on smart contract parachains or on the IDN itself.**
+**Best for dApp developers on smart contract parachains**

-You can call Ideal Network services using cross-chain messaging (XCM) on smart contract parachains, or directly on the IDN without needing a VRaaS subscription.
+You can call Ideal Network services using cross-chain messaging (XCM) on smart contract parachains.

 1. Add the idn-contracts library as a dependency
 ``` toml